datavetaren/prologcoin/README.md

 e.g.  [0...1000000] (= only a positive number.)

 And it gets better.
-There's an invention called Bulletproof range proof, that yields in 674 bytes chunk of data.
+There's an invention called Bulletproof range proofs, that yields in 674 bytes chunk of data for each range proof.
 So to summarize, a transaction needs:

 1. The new UTXO set and what UTXOs that got spent.
 2. The signatures and the corresponding public keys